-- Self: A student's work reproduced more than once for the same course or for other courses without prior permission(s) of the instructor(s) involved is an act of plagiarism.
-Students should be very careful when quoting or paraphrasing (properly citing material). - Accidental: Every student is required to understand plagiarism as something similar to acts of fraud in the academic community.
-For this reason, it is the responsibility of the student to make sure his/her work has been checked and properly acknowledged. - Blatant: Student's work reproduced from a fellow student or any other information source intentionally without proper acknowledgement is serious act of plagiarism.
-Students well of blatantly will lead to the strict penalty that can include non-grading of course work all the way to failing of the course as deemed by the faculty.
+- Self: A student's work reproduced more than once for the same course or for other courses without prior permission(s) of the instructor(s) involved is, an act of plagiarism.
+Students should be very careful when quoting or paraphrasing (properly citing material). - Accidental: This type of plagiarism occurs when a student does not cite the sources or paraphrases a source by using identical words without attribution. - Blatant: Student's work reproduced from a fellow student or any other information source intentionally without proper acknowledgement is a serious act of plagiarism.
+This type of plagiarism will lead to the strict penalty that can include non-grading of course work all the way to failing of the course as deemed by the faculty.